lukis101/meshpreview/README.md

+## An edit of [meshpreview project](https://github.com/AscendingMan/meshpreview) for using with the older Unity 2018.4

 # How to use

 Copy `Assets/Editor` and `Assets/Editor Default Resources` folders into your project and the built-in Mesh Inspector will be overridden with the updated one.
 Should work with Editor versions 2019.3 and up.